YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 ![Ping](./Ping.png)

 When we do Ping, we actually do it at IP layer.
 So we start to fill out the packet with destination IP which is 10.0.0.20 and source IP is 10.0.0.10 and TTL(Time to live) is 128 which is default for Windows Operating System.
-(TTL will decrement when it hits a router?
-Read More...) and for the Data part, we use ICMP protocol.
+(TTL will decrement when it hits a router) and for the Data part, we use ICMP protocol.
 Then we needs to put packet into a frame.
 Where Type will be IPv4, Data will be the packet, and Source MAC Address is 000C29FC70A5.

 But Destination is missing!!!!!